ViggoSeerden/FHICT-S3-Portfolio/IndividualProject.md

 - US16: As a website visitor, I want the site and the game’s written (and spoken?) language to be English so I can understand what’s being shown (or told?) to me.
 - US17: As a website user, I want my data and save file to be properly protected so no one can steal my data or tamper with my progress.

+To keep track of the progression of the user stories listed above, as well as other tasks, I used a Trello board as seen below:

+picture

 #### Prioritization
-I have prioritized these user stories based on importance using the MoSCoW method:
+I have prioritized these user stories based on urgency and neccessity using the MoSCoW method:

 | Must Have  | Should Have | Could Have | Won't Have |
 | ---------- | ----------- | ---------- | ---------- |